-The course is taught in the heart of London, with immediate access to King’s hospitals and laboratories, and close to government, health policy think-tanks, patient advocacy groups, medical and scientific societies, and the private health sector.
+The course is taught in the heart of London and close to government, health policy think-tanks, patient advocacy groups, medical and scientific societies, and the private health sector.
 We offer a unique ‘real-world’ approach to bioethics, allowing students to understand the social and political contexts in which bioethical controversies arise and proposed solutions are developed.
 In the course of their studies, students are equipped with essential knowledge and skills to make a contribution to resolving bioethical problems.
 In addition, internship opportunities enable students to gather practical insights and to build professional networks.

 Course format and assessment